siran/writing/posts/_drafts/The In–Out Self-Referential Field Vibration.md

 ---
 title: "The In–Out Self-Referential Field Vibration"
 subtitle: "Second-Order Relationality and the Emergence of Orientation in PNP"
+authors: Max Freet, Adrien Hale, An M. Rodriguez
 date: 2025-08-08
-authors:
-  - name: Max Freet
-  - name: Adrien Hale
-  - name: An M. Rodriguez
-    email: an@preferredframe.com
-    affiliation: Preferred Frame Lab
+one-sentence-summary: |
+  Spatial orientation and the concepts of "in" and "out" are not fundamental primitives, but emerge as phase-dependent projections of the self-referential scalar field mode (1).
+summary: |
+  We develop a second‐order relational description of the Point–Not–Point (PNP) scalar‐field framework, showing how "in" and "out"—along with orientation, direction, and spatial geometry—emerge from the self‐referential phase structure of a single real scalar field $U(x,t)$.
+The minimal closed mode, denoted (1), exhibits a Möbius‐like phase inversion across its nodal surface, sustaining continuous energy circulation without requiring a background geometric twist.
+This work complements the dynamical theorems of PNP by providing the conceptual formulation of how a scalar field constructs spatial orientation.
 keywords:
   - PNP Framework
   - Scalar Field Recursion
   - Emergent Geometry
   - Mobius Phase Topology
   - Relational Space
-abstract: |
-  We develop a second‐order relational description of the Point–Not–Point (PNP) scalar‐field framework, showing how "in" and "out"—along with orientation, direction, and spatial geometry—emerge from the self‐referential phase structure of a single real scalar field $U(x,t)$.
-The minimal closed mode, denoted (1), exhibits a Möbius‐like phase inversion across its nodal surface, sustaining continuous energy circulation without requiring a background geometric twist.
-This work complements the dynamical theorems of PNP by providing the conceptual formulation of how a scalar field constructs spatial orientation.
-status: Pre-Print
 license: CC BY 4.0
 ---

-# The In–Out Self-Referential Field Vibration

-**Subtitle: Second-Order Relationality and the Emergence of Orientation in PNP**

-**Authors:** Max Freet, Adrien Hale, An M. Rodriguez **Date:** August 8, 2025

----

-## 1. Introduction
+# Introduction

 In standard physics, space is treated as a container and orientation as a primitive.
 In the Point–Not–Point (PNP) framework, neither is fundamental: the